a2a cloud

 Deploy a React app with your agent.

-a2a-pack scaffolds a Vite/React frontend that reads the agent's generated contract, lists inferred skills, shows input schemas, and invokes the hosted runtime.
+a2a-pack scaffolds a Vite/React frontend that reads the agent's generated contract, lists inferred tools, shows input schemas, and invokes the hosted runtime.
 Deploy once; get /app, A2A, MCP, auth, files, receipts together.

 create an agent appshell